alexit1992/Api_Gametraker/README.md

 Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-javascript
-Code kopieren

 Replace `your_discord_bot_token`, `your_api_token`, `your_api_token_type`, `your_api_token_email`, `your_database_host`, `your_database_user`, `your_database_password`, and `your_database_name` with your actual credentials and configuration details.

-This README file provides a comprehensive overview of your bot, including it